 After these connectivity results, let us consider series-parallel graphs that can be defined as follows according to~\cite[p.~41]{epp92}.
-A graph consisting $\Gamma$ of a single edge is series-parallel graph where we call its two vertices $s_{\Gamma}$, $t_{\Gamma}$ its terminals.
+A graph $\Gamma$ consisting of a single edge is a series-parallel graph where we call its two vertices $s_{\Gamma}$, $t_{\Gamma}$ its terminals.
 If $(X, s_X, t_X)$ and $(Y, s_Y, t_Y)$ are two series parallel graphs, then we can form a new series parallel graph $(\Gamma, s_{\Gamma}, t_{\Gamma})$ by identifying $s_X$ with $s_Y$, declaring this to be $s_{\Gamma}$ and doing the same for $t_X$, $t_Y$ and $t_{\Gamma}$.
 We could equally define a different series-parallel graph $(\Lambda, s_{\Lambda}, t_{\Lambda})$ by identifying $t_X$ with $s_Y$ and declaring the terminals to be $s_X$ and $t_Y$.
 These graphs are related to a particular form of ear decomposition.
 A nested ear decomposition of a graph $\Gamma$ is a loose ear decomposition $\lbrace \Gamma_i \rbrace_{i = 1}^m$ consisting of paths and satisfying the following conditions.
 For any $1 < i$ there is $1 \leq j < i$ such that the endpoints of $\Gamma_i$ are contained in $\Gamma_j$.
-If the endpoints of $\Gamma_i$ and $\Gamma_j$ lie in $\Gamma_k$, then the subpath in $\Gamma_k$ between the endpoints of $\Gamma_i$ contains either both or none of endpoints of $\Gamma_j$.~\cite[p.~43]{epp92} Contrary to ear decompositions, the first ear of a nested ear decomposition is not a cycle.
+If the endpoints of $\Gamma_i$ and $\Gamma_j$ lie in $\Gamma_k$, then the subpath in $\Gamma_k$ between the endpoints of $\Gamma_i$ contains either both or none of endpoints of $\Gamma_j$~\cite[p.~43]{epp92}.
+Contrary to ear decompositions, the first ear of a nested ear decomposition is not a cycle.
 Call the corresponding loose ear decomposition of $A(\Gamma)$ a nested ear decomposition.
 We reformulate Theorem~1 in~\cite{epp92} as

-\begin{lem} Let $\Gamma$ be a RAAG.
+\begin{lemma} Let $\Gamma$ be a RAAG.
 Then $\Gamma$ is a series-parallel graph if and only if $A(\Gamma)$ has a nested ear decomposition.
-In this case, the terminals of $\Gamma$ correspond to the end pearls of the first ear RAAG in the nested ear decomposition of $A(\Gamma)$. \end{lem}
+In this case, the terminals of $\Gamma$ correspond to the end pearls of the first ear RAAG in the nested ear decomposition of $A(\Gamma)$. \end{lemma}

 A graph $\Gamma$ is called factor-critical if for every vertex $v \in V(\Gamma)$ the graph $\Gamma \setminus \lbrace v \rbrace$ has a perfect matching~\cite[p.~425]{schr04}, meaning a subset $M \subseteq E(\Gamma \setminus \lbrace v \rbrace)$ such that any two elements of $M$ are disjoint and every vertex in $\Gamma \setminus \lbrace v \rbrace$ is covered by at least an edge in $M$~\cite[p.~23]{schr04}.
 Then Theorem~24.9 in~\cite{schr04} can be rephrased as